IBM/rpg-genai-data/docs/pages/task/prototype.md

 use: train
 ```

+In this case the `language` and `scope` refer to what is being generated.
+I.e. are asking to generate a procedure or program, which variant of RPG do we want to generate into.
 Full description of all the metadata variants can be found [here](/pages/metadata.md).

 This produces the jsonl for training.